High availability in Azure Database for PostgreSQL – Hyperscale (Citus)

 To take advantage of HA on the coordinator node, database applications need to detect and retry dropped connections and failed transactions.
 The newly promoted coordinator will be accessible with the same connection string.

-- Learn how to enable high availability in a Hyperscale server group.
+- Learn how to enable high availability in a Hyperscale (Citus) server group.